 * * *

-This replaces the Country Specific Information for Denmark dated April 16, 2012 to update sections on entry/exit requirements for U.S. citizens and crime.
+This replaces the Country Specific Information for Denmark dated February 6, 2013 to update sections on LGBT Issues and Special Circumstances.